renovatebot/renovate/docs/usage/getting-started/use-cases.md

 npm, Yarn, Bundler, Composer, Poetry, Pipenv, and Cargo all support or use lock files.

 If you use a lock file then changes to your package file must come with a compatible change to the lock file.
-Renovate can patch/update package files directly, but can't "reverse engineer" lock files.
+Renovate can patch/update package files directly, but can not "reverse engineer" lock files.
 This is why Renovate lets the package manager do the lock file update.
 A simplified example: